 - There is a greater focus on support that enables those with SEN to succeed in their education and make a successful transition to adulthood

 To see the new SEN Code of Guidance 2014, please visit: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/325875/SEND-Code_of_Practice-June2014.pdf

 Complaints from parents of children with SEND

-Information about making a complaint to the school can be found using this link.
+Information about making a complaint to the school can be found on our complaints page.